-- proceedings are thus expected to last longer; - Phase II procedure (six or twelve months) will be abolished.
+- The Phase I review period will be changed from 30 calendar days to 30 working days, therefore approximately 40 days in total.
+Phase I proceedings are thus expected to last longer. - The Phase II procedure (six or 12 months) will be abolished.
 Instead, there will be an extension of the review period to four months for cases that require an in-depth assessment.
-During this process, the parties can submit written opinions to the Board;

-- the current dominance test will be replaced by the SIEC test, which is applicable in the EU; - the term "concentration" will be consistently used instead of "mergers and acquisitions;" - the exemption from merger control rules of acquisitions by inheritance will be abolished.
+During this process, the parties can submit written opinions to the Board. - The current dominance test will be replaced by the SIEC test which is applicable in the EU. - The term "concentration" will be consistently used instead of "mergers and acquisitions". - The exemption from merger control rules of acquisitions by inheritance will be abolished.